 How should I care for my jewellery?

-Keep your jewellery looking their best by avoiding direct contact with perfume, hairspray, sunscreen, deodorant, makeup, nail polish remover, body oils, and sunscreen lotion.
+Keep your jewellery looking their best by avoiding direct contact with perfume, hairspray, deodorant, makeup, nail polish remover, body oils, and sunscreen lotion.

 Do not swim, physical activity or shower while wearing jewellery, and remove rings when washing your hands.
 Chlorine, salt water and fresh water can damage precious metals and gemstones by dulling or eroding them.
 Sterling silver is particularly susceptible to damage from chlorine, which can permanently damage or discolour them.
 Soapy water when bathing and showering can also leave a thin film, which makes the metal seem dull.